 - 1. Definitions.
 As used in this policy: - a.
-"Acts that pose a threat to school safety" means and include the commission of any crime or act that results in

-- physical or emotional harm to the victim, disruption of the school environment, or poses a threat to student or school safety. - b.
-"Petty acts of misconduct" means and include any act that does not pose a serious threat to school safety, including but not limited to those acts listed as Level I and Level II offenses in the Student Code of Conduct adopted as provided in School Board Rule 5.10. - 2.
+"Acts that pose a threat to school safety" means and includes the commission of any crime or act that results in physical or emotional harm to the victim, disruption of the school environment, or poses a threat to student or school safety. - b.
+"Petty acts of misconduct" means and includes any act that does not pose a serious threat to school safety, including but not limited to those acts listed as Level I and Level II offenses in the Student Code of Conduct adopted as provided in School Board Rule 5.10. - 2.
 Reporting to Law Enforcement.
-Delinquent acts and crimes shall be reported to law enforcement if, in the judgment of District staff, the act or the perpetrator might pose a threat to school or student safety. - 3.
+Delinquent acts and crimes will be reported to law enforcement when, in the judgment of District staff, the act or the perpetrator might pose a threat to school or student safety. - 3.
 Isolated Petty Acts of Misconduct.
 This policy does not require the reporting of petty acts of misconduct to law enforcement.
-In the interest of school and student safety, however, any uncertainty or doubt shall be resolved in favor of reporting. - 4.
+In the interest of school and student safety, however, any uncertainty or doubt will be resolved in favor of reporting. - 4.
 Multiple Acts.
-If a student commits more than one petty act of misconduct or exhibits a pattern of behavior that poses a threat, the Threat Assessment Team must consult with law enforcement to determine if the student should be reported to law enforcement, referred for mental health services, or both. - 5.
-Principals' Responsibility.
-School principals shall be responsible for ensuring that all school personnel are properly informed of their responsibilities regarding incident reporting, and that acts that pose a threat to student or school safety are properly reported to the principal or principal's designee and that the disposition of the incident is properly documented.
-School principals also shall ensure compliance with the requirements of School Board Rule 5.14 and Florida Department of Education Rule 6A-1.1007 for School Environmental Safety Incident Reporting (SESIR). - 6.
+The Threat Assessment Team will consult with law enforcement to determine when a student that commits more than one petty act of misconduct or exhibits a pattern of behavior that poses a threat, if the student should be reported to law enforcement, referred for mental health services, or both. - 5.
+Interim Directors Responsibility.
+School Interim Director shall be responsible for ensuring that all school personnel are properly informed of their responsibilities regarding incident reporting, and that acts that pose a threat to student or school safety are properly reported to the Interim Director or Interim Director's designee and that the disposition of the incident is properly documented.
+School Interim Directors also shall ensure compliance with the requirements of School Board Rule 5.14 and Florida Department of Education Rule 6A-1.1007 for School Environmental Safety Incident Reporting (SESIR). - 6.
 Discipline Weapons and Threat Offenses.
 Students found to have committed one of the following offenses on School Board property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services at an alternative school, for a period of not less than one full year and be referred to the criminal justice or juvenile justice system: - a.
 Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school- sponsored transportation or possessing a firearm at school. - b.
 Making a threat or false report as defined in Sections 790.162 and 790.163, Florida Statutes, respectively, involving school or school personnel's property, school transportation or a school-sponsored activity.